shraiwi/mini-qoi/readme.md

 + It only needs about 300 bytes of RAM while decoding an image!
 + It supports decoding an incoming QOI stream byte-by-byte!

-**If you're making an embedded app that makes use of the `.qoi` format and need a simple encoder, this is probably for you!**
+**If you're making an embedded app that makes use of the `.qoi` format and need a simple decoder, this is probably for you!**

 ## Why not choose mQOI?

 - It's probably slightly slower than the reference codec.
+- It doesn't support encoding (yet)

-**If you're making an application that needs the most performance possible, this probably isn't for you.**
+**If you're making an application that needs the highest performance possible, this probably isn't for you.**

 ## Example build instructions